Henry Galway

-Lieutenant Colonel Sir Henry Lionel Galway, KCMG, DSO (25 September 1859 – 17 June 1949) was a British Army officer and the Governor of South Australia from 18 April 1914 until 30 April 1920.
+Lieutenant Colonel Sir Henry Lionel Galway, KCMG, DSO (25 September 1859 – 17 June 1949) was a British Army officer and served as the Governor of South Australia from 18 April 1914 to 30 April 1920.
 His name was Henry Lionel Gallwey until 1911.

 Early life

 Henry Lionel Gallwey was born on 25 September 1859 at Alverstoke, Hampshire, England, to Lieutenant General Sir Thomas Lionel Gallwey and his second wife, Alicia Dorinda Lefanu, née MacDougall.
 He was educated at Cheltenham College.

 Military career

 After attending the Royal Military College, Sandhurst, Gallwey was commissioned in 1878.
-He served as an aide-de-camp to the governors of Bermuda, being promoted to captain in 1887.
+He served as an aide-de-camp to the governors of Bermuda, was promoted to captain in 1887.

 Gallwey was appointed deputy commissioner and vice-consul in the newly established Oil Rivers Protectorate (later the Niger Coast Protectorate) in 1891.
 In March 1892, he failed to convince the Oba of Benin, Ovonramwen, into signing a 'treaty of friendship' that would make the Kingdom of Benin a British colony.
 Instead, the oba issued an edict barring all British officials and traders from entering Benin territories.
 The 'Gallwey Treaty', although it was never signed, became the legal basis for the Benin Expedition of 1897, which overthrew the Kingdom of Benin.
 Captain Gallwey commanded one of the three columns of the expedition.

 Gallwey was often mentioned in despatches during this time, and was rewarded with the Distinguished Service Order (DSO; 1896), appointment as Companion of the Order of St Michael and St George (CMG; 1899) and promotion to major (1897).

 Gallwey was attached as a political officer to the staff of the British Field Force during the Aro-Anglo war from November 1901 until March 1902 and was mentioned in despatches by the High Commissioner to Southern Nigeria.

 Given the rank of lieutenant colonel when he was placed on half-pay in 1901, Gallwey retired from the army in December 1902.